ShalvinShaji/ToDone/README.md

-Todo application using React for the frontend and Go with the Fiber framework for the backend.
+Todo application using React for the frontend and Go with the Gin framework for the backend.